ONSdigital/enterprise_metadata_model_updates/README.md

 ## To do

-- Integrate DORA/DS-DP requirements (thank you Lorraine and Hollie)
+- Integrate DS-DP requirements and metadata attributes (thank you Lorraine and Hollie)
+- Integrate DORA
 - Improve the JSON
 - Expand model to allow for table- and variable-level metadata
-- Architectural Decision Record for this project so I can remember all the reasons I do all the things I do
 - Improve the format of this repo

 ## Contact